 Preparation in advance for the realities of newly adopted life and support during the transition time is crucial for adoptive families.

-Creating a Family has an active and supporting online adoption support group full of people who have survived the transition period and can share their experience and support.
-We also have many resources to prepare adoptive families for transitioning home post adoption.
-A few we think you will find particularly helpful are:
+Creating a Family has an active and supportive online adoption support group full of people who have survived the transition period and share their experiences and support in the community we’ve built together.

 - 9 “Easy” Tips for Surviving 1st 6 Months with Newly Adopted Kids (tip sheet)

-Many more Creating a Family radio interviews with experts, videos, blogs, fact sheets, and Q and A’s with Experts on transitioning home after adoption can be found at the icons below.
+Many more Creating a Family interviews with experts, blogs, and fact sheets on transitioning home after adoption can be found at the icons below.

 Image credit: Mona Loldwoman